-I2P includes a plugin architecture to support easy development and installation of additional software.
+The I2P network includes a plugin architecture to support both easy development and installation of new plugins.

 There are now plugins available that support distributed email, blogs, IRC clients, distributed file storage, wikis, and more.